 Planning for State Estate Taxes

-In most of the states that collect state estate taxes, there is a significant gap between the federal estate tax exemption of $5.25 million and the state estate tax exemption.
-For example, in the District of Columbia, Maryland, Massachusetts, Minnesota, New York and Oregon, the 2013 state estate tax exemption is only $1 million, so in these states planning can be tricky because the wills and trusts of residents, as well as nonresidents who own real estate in these states, need to take into consideration the estate tax gap of $4.25 million between the federal and state exemptions.
+In most of the states that collect state estate taxes, there is a significant gap between the federal estate tax exemption of $5.34 million and the state estate tax exemption.
+For example, in the District of Columbia, Maryland, Massachusetts, Minnesota and Oregon, the 2014 state estate tax exemption is only $1 million, so in these states planning can be tricky because the wills and trusts of residents, as well as nonresidents who own real estate in these states, need to take into consideration the estate tax gap of $4.34 million between the federal and state exemptions.

 What You Should Do

 Unfortunately, no one can predict the future and if and when someone will become mentally incapacitated or when someone will die.
-If you do not have a disability plan, then you and your property may end up in a court-supervised guardianship or conservatorship, and if you do not have an estate plan, then your loved ones will not know what you really wanted and your property may go to someone who you would not have chosen had you taken the time to make a plan.
-Be smart - regardless of the large $5.25 million estate tax, gift tax and generation skipping transfer tax exemptions, be sure to make an estate plan, or update your old and outdated estate plan, to protect you and your loved ones.
+If you don't have a disability plan, then you and your property may end up in a court-supervised guardianship or conservatorship, and if you don't have an estate plan, then your loved ones will not know what you really wanted and your property may go to someone who you would not have chosen had you taken the time to make a plan.
+Be smart - regardless of the large $5.34 million estate tax, gift tax and generation skipping transfer tax exemptions, be sure to make an estate plan, or update your old and outdated estate plan, to protect you and your loved ones.

 Historical Estate Tax Exemptions and Rates